mhaidarhanif/rewinds/README.md

 ni -D react-refresh
 ```

 When running locally in development mode, use either the Express server or Vercel.
-This by default does not understand the Vercel lambda module format, so we fallback to the standard build output.
+This by default does not understand the Vercel lambda module format, so we fall back to the standard build output.

 ```js
 const isDevelopment = process.env.NODE_ENV === "development";